TurakhiaLab/ROADIES/docs/quickstart.md

 !!!
 Note
     ROADIES outputs unrooted trees by default.
 You can reroot trees on your own or use the provided `reroot.py` script in `workflow/scripts/` (given a reference rooted species tree as input).

+!!!
+Note
+    Already have a species tree and want to add more genomes to it (rather than rebuild from scratch), or want GPU acceleration?
+See the [ROADIES_XP guide](roadies_xp.md).